REVAMPED AS OF APRIL 2014

 She went outside for a walk, and found herself taking random turns, just to see where they led.
 Of course, when one sets out exploring a new place without any agenda in mind, they tend to lose their way a bit.
 She ignored the fact until she found herself walking in large figure eights for nearly two hours.

 It was then that she noticed, through the trees, another house.
 Under normal circumstances, she would have reminded herself that approaching random cabins in the woods was the way people got themselves killed in all the movies - but she was a city girl, surrounded by so many trees that she felt like she was trapped in an optical illusion.
 She made her way to the only house there, resolving to knock, ask for directions, and be done with it.

 A man with brown eyes, brown-blonde hair, and a neatly trimmed mustache answered the door.

-"Yep," Mort said casually.
+"The only other house in the area?
+Due west."
+Mort said casually.
 "I've seen it.
 Carmen, was it?
 Is there a surname- -"

 "Excuse me?" he said uncomfortably.

 "The weather," she said, and Mort let out a sigh of relief at the realization that she was just trying to start up conversation again.
 "Sucks, doesn't it?"